 Entry to the statue is free of charge, however, you have to pay for the ferry to get there – unless you fancy getting wet.
 There are regular ferry trips to the island and tickets will cost you around $12.
 This is well worth it to see things up close.

 The Statue of Liberty is made of copper which has naturally oxidised.
 This means a thick green coating known as patina has formed and is what gives the monument its distinctive colour.

 If you’re going on to Liberty Island, you should expect things to take between 3-4 hours.
 This is because of the amount of security and queuing that you need to go through before you can get up close to the statue.

 Come face to face with a granite sculptured monument of massive proportions.

 Layered bands of red rock that coil through Nevada's desert and splinter the Earth beneath them with depth of up to 1,829 metres.

-With over fifty million visitors every year, the Big Apple ranks as one of the most popular tourist destinations in the world and its reputation is well deserved.
 This metropolis is a melting pot accommodating more than 800 language groups and really has something for everyone.